 Any person authorized to divert water under a permit, license, or registration; or

-Any person required under Division 2, Part 5.1 of the Water Code, to file a Statement of Water Diversions and Use; or
+Any person required under Division 2, Part 5.1 of the Water Code, to file a statement of water diversion and use; or

-To the extent authorized by federal law, the federal government for claimed water rights claimed under permits, licenses, registrations, Statements of Water Diversions and Use, and non-reserved and reserved rights on file with the board.
+To the extent authorized by federal law, the federal government for claimed water rights claimed under permits, licenses, registrations, statements of water diversion and use, and non-reserved and reserved rights on file with the board.

-“Diverter with multiple claimed water rights” means a diverter who diverts water under more than one of the following: permits, licenses, registrations, stockpond certificates, or Statements of Water Diversions and Use.
+“Diverter with multiple claimed water rights” means a diverter who diverts water under more than one of the following: permits, licenses, registrations, stockpond certificates, or statements of water diversion and use.

 “Measurement method” means a method capable of accounting for the rate of direct diversion, rate of collection to storage, and rate of withdrawal or release from storage where the method is likely to achieve accuracy standards comparable to those of individual measuring devices as described in section 939.4 subdivision (d).

-“Measuring device” means a device by which a diverter determines and records the numeric value of flow rate, velocity or volume of the water passing a designated and calibrated observation point during a specific time period.
+“Measuring device” means a device by which a diverter determines and records the numeric value of flow rate, velocity, or volume of the water passing a designated and calibrated observation point during a specific time period.
 A measuring device may be a manufactured device, an on-site built device, or an in-house built device.

 “Place of use” means the legal location where water is used under the claimed water right, subject to the following clarifications: